| Chemical Peel TreatmentsChemical peels, also known as chemexfoliation or

 acid.
 After the chemical peel, it's important to use a

+broad-spectrum sunscreen every day.
 If you have been prescribed oral antibiotics or an oral

 antiviral medicine, you should begin taking those as directed.